 UN Peacekeeping Operations

-Peacekeeping operations (PKOs) are the best known and most visible of United Nations actions.
-They are an essential element of the peaceful resolution of conflicts throughout the world and are governed by three principles: consent of the parties, impartiality and non-use of force (except in self-defence or the defence of the mandate).
+Peacekeeping operations (PKO) are the most well-known and visible missions of the United Nations, and they play a key role in the peaceful resolution of conflicts across the world.
+They work on the basis of three principles: consent of the parties, impartiality, and non-use of force except in self-defence and defence of the mandate.

-Since the first PKOs in 1948, mandates have evolved and adapted to the increasingly complex crises facing the UN: civil wars, jihadist terrorism, armed groups, etc. As a result, operations have become multidimensional: a PKO is composed not only of military personnel (the famous blue helmets), but also of police officers and civilians, so that a response can be found to all the challenges on the ground.
+Since the first peacekeeping operations in 1948, the mandate has been refined each time and more closely adapted to the increasingly complex crises that the UN has faced, such as civil wars, jihadist terrorism, and armed groups.
+They have gradually become multi-dimensional operations: a PKO is not only composed of military personnel (the famous blue helmets), but also police personnel and civilians, who make it possible to offer a response to all types of challenges in an area.

-Belgium has participated regularly in peacekeeping missions since 1948.
-In the past, our country has contributed to PKOs in Somalia, Rwanda, Lebanon and Sudan.
-Belgium currently deploys peacekeepers in Mali (MINUSMA), the Democratic Republic of the Congo (MONUSCO) and the Middle East (UNTSO).
-More detailed data on Belgian contributions to peacekeeping missions is available on this website: https://peacekeeping.un.org/en/troop-and-police-contributors.
+Belgium has generally been involved in peacekeeping operations since 1948.
+In the past, our country has contributed towards PKOs in Somalia, Rwanda, Lebanon, and also Sudan.
+At present, Belgium is deploying Blue Helmets in Mali (MINUSMA), the Democratic Republic of Congo (MONUSCO), and in the Middle East (ONUST).
+More detailed information about Belgium's contribution in the peacekeeping operations can be found at: https://peacekeeping.un.org/en/troop-and-police-contributors

-During its term on the Security Council (2019-2020), Belgium is paying particular attention to:
+During its previous mandate on the Security Council (2019-2020), Belgium devoted particular attention to the following points:

-- mandates understood and accepted by the local population
+- mandates that are understood and accepted by the local population

-- the search for political solutions and primary coordination with actors that can bring regional legitimacy
+- seeking political solutions and privileged coordination with actors who are able to build regional support

-- clear and realistic mandates that take into account operational constraints, including the availability of troop- and police-contributing countries
+- readable and realistic mandates that take account of operational limitations, particularly the willingness of countries to make troops and police officers available

-- the mobilisation of sufficient financial and operational resources
+- making available sufficient financial and operational resources

-- good synergy between the different "pillars" within a mission
+- effective synergy between different "pillars" of a mission

-- good interaction between PKOs and other actors in the field (regional missions, international forces including EU missions, other UN actors, etc.).
+- effective interaction between the PKO and the other actors in the area (regional missions, international troops such as EU-led missions, other UN players, etc.)

-- the contribution of PKOs to our broader diplomatic objectives: respect for human rights and international humanitarian law, the protection of children in conflict and the transition to peaceful societies.
+- the contribution made by PKOs to our wider diplomatic aims: respect of human rights and international humanitarian law, protection of children in conflicts, and transition towards societies that live in peace.